New potato varieties for limited-resource communities in the high Andes

 1. Facilitated access of national research systems to standardized germplasm, information and evaluation procedures.

-2. Accelerated released of varieties and early adoption of innovative dissemination, diffusion and promotion schemes adapted to multiple needs and opportunities.
+2. Accelerated release of varieties and early adoption of innovative dissemination, diffusion and promotion schemes adapted to multiple needs and opportunities.

 3. Diverse, efficient and economically viable technologies for seed production.